 What are the Ways to Remove Total Dissolved Solids in Drinking Water?

-When chlorine is added, it will remain in the water storage until the smell of chlorine cannot be detected.
-Since chlorine is a derivative of salt and sodium, sometimes it cannot be easily dissolved.
-When the chlorination process is done, it goes to a special process where radiation is involved.
+Since chlorine is a derivative of salt and sodium, it can sometimes not be easily dissolved.
+When the chlorination process is complete, it undergoes a special radiation process.

 These residues turn into sediments found at the bottom of the water and cause turbidity in the water.